Paper types and finishes

 For example, many flyers can be printed on thin paper like you find in your copy machine or thicker paper to help it last longer if it is being dropped into a letterbox or handed out on the street.
 The choice is yours.

-Business cards, on the other hand, are usually best printed on thick Prime paper so that the cards can be kept for a long time in someone’s purse or wallet.
+Business cards, on the other hand, are usually best printed on thick Premium paper so that the cards can be kept for a long time in someone’s purse or wallet.
 That’s why you will not see other options when ordering Business Cards.

 Speaking of Business Cards, when you make your print order, you will have a choice in the finish of your cards.